 Please visit the About the Network page on the ETB website.

 What are the benefits of becoming an ACE Evaluation Network Member?

-- Free membership that includes ALL of the below for as long as you practice evaluation.
+In addition to free membership, benefits of joining the ACE Evaluation Network, include ALL of the below for as long as you practice evaluation:

 - Promotion of your evaluation experience and expertise through the ACE Evaluation Network Database, as well as ETB’s e-newsletters and social media sites.